ffd8/cli-for-artists-and-designers/README.md

 ### Usage
 Once installed, you call it with `convert` (Windows use `magick`),
-then pass any number of input and output arguments.
+then pass any number of input and output arguments. `mogrify` is for batch processing.

 ### Convert
 You don't *need* to set an active directory, you can simply type `convert ` (spacebar) then drag + drop original file, drag + drop again, replacing the suffix with a new filetype: